center-for-threat-informed-defense/attack_to_veris/docs/STIX_format.md

 <img src="/docs/veris_in_stix.png" width="900px">

 ## Format
-The veris objects and mapping data in this repository follows the STIX 2.0 format as follows:
+The VERIS objects and mapping data in this repository follows the STIX 2.0 format as follows:
-- Both veris objects and mappings are represented in STIX 2.0 JSON.
+- Both VERIS objects and mappings are represented in STIX 2.0 JSON.
 - VERIS objects are represented as a STIX [Attack Pattern](http://docs.oasis-open.org/cti/stix/v2.0/cs01/part2-stix-objects/stix-v2.0-cs01-part2-stix-objects.html#_Toc496714301) object.
-- **No** custom STIX properties or objects are used for the veris framework objects representation.
+- **No** custom STIX properties or objects are used for the VERIS framework objects representation.
-- Mappings from individual veris objects to ATT&CK techniques and sub-techniques are represented as a STIX [Relationship](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230970) object of type `related-to`, where the `source_ref` is the `id` of the veris object and the `target_ref` is the `id` of the technique or sub-technique.
+- Mappings from individual VERIS objects to ATT&CK techniques and sub-techniques are represented as a STIX [Relationship](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230970) object of type `related-to`, where the `source_ref` is the `id` of the VERIS object and the `target_ref` is the `id` of the technique or sub-technique.

 ## See also
 - [Tooling](/docs/tooling.md) for more information about how the STIX data was created.